Connect with others who understand.

 • No other causes for the seizures can be identified, such as structural brain abnormalities.

-IGE usually occurs in healthy individuals with no other neurological disorders but may occur alongside depression, anxiety, attention deficit hyperactivity disorder (ADHD), and learning difficulties.
-IGE is usually not associated with developmental abnormalities, except in cases of specific genetic syndromes.
+GGE usually occurs in healthy individuals who have no other neurological disorders, but it may occur alongside depression, anxiety, attention-deficit/hyperactivity disorder (ADHD), and learning difficulties.
+GGE is usually not linked with developmental abnormalities, except in cases of specific genetic syndromes.

-All forms of IGE are believed to have a genetic cause, but only some of the specific genetic causes have been identified.
-IGE is associated with mutations (or variants) of individual genes as well as chromosomal abnormalities.
-These genetic changes can be inherited mutations (passed down through families) or they can be new (or “spontaneous”) mutations.
+All forms of GGE are believed to have a genetic cause, but only some of the specific genetic causes have been identified.
+GGE is associated with mutations (variants, or changes) of individual genes as well as chromosomal abnormalities.
+These genetic changes can be either inherited mutations (passed down through families) or spontaneous (new) mutations.

-Unlike some genetic diseases (hemophilia A, for example), IGE is not usually caused by mutations in a single gene.
-The way that genetic mutations cause IGE is not fully understood, but it is believed to involve a perfect storm of genes interacting with one another to cause disease.
-IGE can sometimes run in families, with multiple first-degree relatives (parents, children, and siblings) having related generalized seizure disorders.
+Unlike some genetic diseases, such as hemophilia A (a rare bleeding disorder), GGE is not usually caused by mutations in a single gene.
+It’s not fully understood how genetic mutations cause GGE, but the process is believed to involve a perfect storm of genes interacting with one another to cause disease.
+GGE can sometimes run in families, with multiple first-degree relatives (parents, children, and siblings) having related generalized seizure disorders.

 Chromosomal Abnormalities

-Some types of IGE are associated with specific chromosomal abnormalities.
-DNA in human cells is organized into 23 pairs of chromosomes.
-Deleted or repeated parts of chromosomes can cause a variety of genetic disorders like Down syndrome and Klinefelter syndrome, and these syndromes can predispose individuals to epilepsy and seizures.
+Some types of GGE are linked to specific chromosomal issues.
+Human DNA is organized into 23 pairs of chromosomes.
+Changes such as deleted (missing) or extra (duplicated) parts of these chromosomes can lead to genetic conditions like Down syndrome and Klinefelter syndrome, which may also increase the risk of epilepsy and seizures.

 Gene Mutations

-The main treatment for IGE is broad-spectrum antiseizure medications.
-Broad-spectrum medications are used to treat all types of seizure disorders.
-IGE does not typically respond to more narrow-spectrum, or specific, antiseizure medications.
-Drugs that affect sodium channels and GABA receptors can worsen seizures.
+The main treatment for GGE is broad-spectrum anti-seizure medications, which are used to treat all types of seizure disorders.
+GGE doesn’t typically respond to narrow-spectrum, or more specific, anti-seizure medications.
+Drugs that affect sodium channels and GABA receptors can make seizures worse.

-IGE may require lifelong treatment with antiseizure medication.
-Childhood epilepsy syndromes may resolve as a person gets older, but they may also evolve into other types of IGE.
+GGE may require lifelong treatment with anti-seizure medication.
+Childhood epilepsy syndromes may resolve as a person gets older but sometimes evolve into other types of GGE.

-A ketogenic diet can help reduce seizures in children with IGE, especially if medications do not adequately control seizures.
-The diet restricts carbohydrate (sugar) intake and increases fat intake to maintain high levels of ketones in the blood.
-Although it is effective, the ketogenic diet is a very restricted diet that can be difficult to maintain.
+A ketogenic diet can help reduce seizures in children with GGE, especially if medications don’t adequately control seizures.
+The diet restricts carbohydrate (sugar) intake and increases fat intake to maintain high levels of ketones (products of broken-down fat) in the blood.
+Although the ketogenic diet is effective, this very restricted eating plan can be hard to maintain.

-There are several types of idiopathic generalized epilepsy.
+There are several types of genetic generalized epilepsy.

 Childhood Absence Epilepsy

-CAE usually starts from ages 2 to 12 and makes up about 18 percent of cases of childhood epilepsy.
-CAE causes absence seizures, which can include a blank stare, suddenly stopping activity, and brief confusion when emerging from the seizure.
+CAE usually begins between ages 2 and 12 and makes up about 18 percent of cases of childhood epilepsy.
+CAE causes absence seizures, which are short episodes in which a person may suddenly stop what they’re doing, appear to be staring blankly, and then seem briefly confused when emerging from the seizure.
 Absence seizures usually last less than 10 to 15 seconds but may last longer.

 Children with CAE have one or more seizures every day and may also have generalized tonic-clonic seizures, which cause a loss of consciousness and convulsions.
-CAE resolves by adolescence in most cases (60 percent), but it can evolve into one of the other types of IGE.
+CAE resolves by adolescence in most cases (about 60 percent), but it can evolve into another type of GGE.

-Several mutations in GABA receptor genes (GABRG2 and GABRA1) have been identified that are linked to CAE.
-A chromosomal abnormality called 15q13.3 microdeletion syndrome, which causes a variety of physical and developmental defects is associated with CAE.
-Another gene involved in CAE, SLC2A1, is associated with glucose transporter 1 deficiency syndrome.
-This disorder prevents glucose (blood sugar) from entering the brain, causing a variety of neurological symptoms, including seizures that begin in infancy or very early childhood.
+Several mutations in GABA receptor genes (GABRG2 and GABRA1) have been linked to CAE.
+A chromosomal abnormality called 15q13.3 microdeletion syndrome, which causes a variety of physical and developmental defects, is associated with CAE.
+Another gene, SLC2A1, is associated with glucose transporter 1 deficiency syndrome.
+This disorder prevents glucose (blood sugar) from entering the brain, leading to various neurological symptoms, including seizures that begin in infancy or very early childhood.

 Juvenile Absence Epilepsy

-Gene mutations associated with JAE are seen in the GABRG2, GABRA1, and SLC2A1 genes (all of which are also seen in CAE) as well as CACNA1A, a calcium channel subunit gene.
-Calcium channels are an important type of ion channel involved in allowing neurons to “fire,” or produce electrical discharges.
+Mutations linked with JAE are seen in the GABRG2, GABRA1, and SLC2A1 genes (those also linked to CAE), as well as CACNA1A, a calcium channel subunit gene.
+Calcium channels are an important type of ion channel that’s involved in allowing neurons to “fire,” or produce electrical discharges.

 Juvenile Myoclonic Epilepsy

-JME is a common type of IGE, accounting for almost 10 percent of all cases of epilepsy and usually starts between the ages of 8 and 40.
+JME, a common type of GGE, accounts for almost 10 percent of all cases of epilepsy and usually starts between ages 8 and 40.
 Up to 15 percent of cases of JME evolve from CAE.
-JME causes myoclonic seizures, which are sudden, brief, uncontrollable muscle jerks affecting a single muscle or muscle group but do not cause a change in awareness or consciousness.
+JME causes myoclonic seizures — sudden, brief, uncontrollable muscle jerks that affect a single muscle or muscle group but don’t cause a change in awareness or consciousness.

-Myoclonic seizures in JME occur most commonly within an hour of waking or when a person is tired or sleep deprived.
-About one-third of people with JME have absence seizures, but they tend to be milder and less frequent than those seen with CAE or JAE.
-More than 90 percent of people with JME experience generalized tonic-clonic seizures.
-These may occur after a series of progressively worsening myoclonic seizures.
+Myoclonic seizures in JME usually occur within an hour of waking or when a person is tired or sleep-deprived.
+About one-third of people with JME have absence seizures, which tend to be milder and less frequent than those seen with CAE or JAE.
+More than 90 percent of people with JME experience generalized tonic-clonic seizures, sometimes after a series of progressively worsening myoclonic seizures.
 JME usually requires lifelong treatment with medication to prevent seizures.

 Epilepsy With Generalized Tonic-Clonic Seizures Alone

-Epilepsy with generalized tonic-clonic seizures alone is strongly associated with a family history of seizure disorders.
-About 20 percent of people have a family history of generalized tonic-clonic seizures alone, and about 10 percent have a family history of febrile seizures (seizures brought on by fever).
-The CLCN2 gene is also associated with this type of IGE.
+Epilepsy with generalized tonic-clonic seizures alone is strongly linked with a family history of seizure disorders.
+About 20 percent of people have a family history of this type of seizure alone, and about 10 percent have a family history of febrile seizures (brought on by fever).
+The CLCN2 gene is also associated with this type of GGE.

 Talk With Others Who Understand

-Are you or someone you care for living with a type of idiopathic generalized epilepsy?
+Are you or someone you care for living with a type of genetic generalized epilepsy?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 References